Crint History, Family Crest & Coats of Arms

 Early History of the Crint family

-Another 221 words (16 lines of text) covering the years 180 , 1625, 1649, 1856 and 128. are included under the topic Early Crint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crint research.
+Another 111 words (8 lines of text) covering the years 1625, 1649, 1856 and are included under the topic Early Crint History in all our PDF Extended History products and printed products wherever possible.

 Crint Spelling Variations